 formal publications are on ResearchGate or Academia.edu.

 In my professional life, I work as a consultant on various aspects of the conservation of Neotropical birds.
 This year I researched the status of threatened Neotropical birds for BirdLife International as part of the IUCN Red List update.
 Fieldwork included facilitating a workshop for the Western Hemisphere Shorebird Reserve Network to identify priority sites for shorebird conservation in Venezuela.
-Follow-on funding allowed us to run a regional training workshop and bird censuses in two regions of W Venezuela, which led to a proposal to designate Venezuela's first WHSRN site (fingers crossed!).
+Follow-on funding allowed us to run a regional training workshop and bird censuses in two regions of W Venezuela, which led to a proposal to designate Venezuela's first WHSRN site.

-At home, I am an editor of the Handbook of the Birds of the World (HBW Alive) and the Lynx and BirdLife International Field Guides series, Associate Editor of the Red Data Book of Venezuelan Fauna, and Research Associate of the NGO Provita.
+At home, I am an editor of the Handbook of the Birds of the World (HBW Alive) and the Lynx and BirdLife International Field Guides series, Associate Editor of the Red Data Book of Venezuelan Fauna, and Research Associate of the Phelps Ornithological Collection and the NGO Provita.
 In 1993, I was part of the launch committee of Neotropical Bird Club and now serve on NBC Council as co-administrator of our Conservation Awards Programme.
 As a founder member of the Venezuelan Ornithologists' Union (UVO), I sit on UVO's Venezuelan Bird Records Committee (CRAV-UVO) and am an eBird Reviewer for Venezuela.

 I have led over a hundred bird tours in Latin America and the USA (these days mainly for Rockjumper), and have recently embarked on a programme of free local nature walks and wildlife events in Norfolk aimed at raising awareness of our natural environment.